KallCC/brighter-Future/README.md

 # brighterfuture

 This project is a simple web application developed using React and CSS.
 It serves as an introduction to the basics of React and CSS
-The website fetures a clean and modern design with easy navigation.
+The website features a clean, modern and responsive design with easy navigation.

 ## Available Scripts